 1. No Contact

-You must not see or communicate with this person.
+You must not see or communicate with your ex.
 You must not visit, write, text, call, “accidentally” run into them, send smoke signals or messages by carrier pigeon.
 You must also NOT return their communication.

-If you do no other steps at all, this one alone will help you heal and get you past it.
-It won’t happen as quickly, but this is the essential step.
+If you do no other steps at all, no contact alone will help you heal from the breakup and eventually move on.
+This is THE essential step in getting over a breakup.

 You aren’t being mean by not contacting them if they contact you.
 You are doing what you have to do, and I promise if you follow this plan that it will pay off.
 You must let go of communicating with them.
 I’m all too aware of the little rush you get from hearing from him.
 You must not give in and talk.
 No contact!

 If this person was actually your friend, understand that you are hurting yourself by staying friends right now.
 You cannot be friends with someone who you want a romantic relationship with.
-You can re-evaluate the friendship later if you still want to.
+You can re-evaluate the friendship idea later if you still want to (you might not).

 If you are friends with them on social media, it’s time to unfriend them.
-The alternative is to waste your life and stay stuck.
+The alternative is to waste your life and stay stuck, hoping that things will change.
 Don’t concern yourself with whether or not this is polite, what they will think, what your friends will think or anything else.
-Just delete.
+Just delete them.